 Ceramide RX Phytoceramides

 Ceramides are a type of fat found in the skin.
-As we get older, we tend to make less of it.
+As we get older, we tend to make less of them.
 Ceramides help keep skin cells together.
-Think of it like a brick wall.
+Imagine a brick wall.
 Ceramides are like the cement between the bricks.

 Ceramide PCD is a product from a company called True Body Wellness.
-I believe Ceramide RX is what Tati Westbrooks company (Inside Out Beauty Labs ) is calling it.
-I view them as the same thing.
-There is some some unpublished research that appears to show Ceramide PCD might help improve skin moisture.
-The ceramides used in this product come from rice.
+I believe Ceramide RX is the name Tati Westbrook's company (Inside Out Beauty Labs ) is calls this ingredient.

-In the study, 33 people with rough skin were given either 44 mg of Ceramide RX or a placebo for 6 weeks.
+In one unpublished study, Ceramide PCD seems to help improve skin moisture.
+In this investigation, 33 people with rough skin were given either 44 mg of Ceramide RX or a placebo for 6 weeks.
 Those taking Ceramide RX reported less rough skin.
-This is an interesting investigation but whether or not it went through the peer review process I cannot say.
-Halo Beauty contains basically the same amount of Ceramide as was used in this study.
+Click here to download a PDF of that study.
+Halo Beauty containing a similar amount of ceramide as was used in this study.

 In the skin, research suggests astaxanthin might have a sun protective effect against UVA rays.
 Ultraviolet A rays cause wrinkles and skin aging.
 Another interesting study noted that 6 weeks of topical astaxanthin supplementation improved crowfeet, the size of age spots and skin elasticity.